Gathorne Robert Girdlestone: Work

-In 1943 Girdlestone described an Orthopedic procedure which is intended to rescue hip joints in humans and more commonly these days, in animals.

-The procedure, a Femoral head ostectomy - also known as a Femoral head and neck ostectomy - is a salvage procedure, mostly used in cases of severe damage through Hip dysplasia or Arthritis in which the Head (and, sometimes, the Neck) of the Femur are removed, allowing fibrous tissue to grow in place, creating effectively, a pseudo-joint.
+In 1943 Girdlestone described the femoral head ostectomy – also known as the femoral head and neck ostectomy or Girdlestone procedure – an orthopaedic operation intended to rescue hip joints in humans in cases of severe damage, often through hip dysplasia or arthritis.
+In the twenty-first century the technique is commonly used in veterinary surgery and in humans in areas of the world where resources are limited.

-In honor of Professor Girdlestone, this operation is referred to as a Girdlestone procedure.

 Recognition

 There are two roads near the Nuffield Orthopaedic Centre in Oxford names after Gathorne Girdlestone: Gathorne Road and Girdlestone Road.
 It is difficult to know whether he would have been pleased with this honour, as he had refused to allow the Wingfield Hospital to bear his name.
 The Girdlestone Memorial Library (one of the Bodleian Libraries) at the Nuffield Orthopaedic Centre is named after him.